Hezeh/Hezeh/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Backend Development with Python
+- 🔭 I’m currently working with Python for personal projects